-- Please start gently mobilising straight away, and you can resume your normal activity gradually, as you feel able.
-It is quite safe to start exercising 2 weeks post-operatively if you are comfortable enough to do this. - Your wound will usually be closed with either skin glue or a waterproof dressing.
+- Your wound will usually be closed with either skin glue or a waterproof dressing.
 You can have a shower but avoid soaking the dressing or baths for 4 days post-operatively.
 If a dressing is present, you can then remove this, leaving the wounds uncovered to help with the healing process. - Your nurse will let you know if stitches were used instead of glue.
-These are dissolvable stitches that take 4-6 weeks to disappear. - You may experience some upper abdominal pain and discomfort during the first 24 hours post-operatively, which is mainly due to the use of carbon dioxide gas to inflate your abdomen, The pain can radiate up into your shoulders.
+These are dissolvable stitches that take 4-6 weeks to disappear. - You may experience some pain and discomfort during the first week, but this should improve day after day.
+This is mainly due to the use of carbon dioxide gas to inflate your abdomen, and the pain can radiate up into your shoulders.
 This is completely normal.
-You may also experience some lower abdominal aching and swelling, which may be due to bruising (haematoma), and this should gradually improve over the first week post-operatively.

-- You should take regular painkillers (such as Paracetomol or Ibuprofen) to help relieve your pain. - It is not uncommon to experience difficulties in passing water post-operatively, particularly if you have had hernia repairs on both groins and/or you have already experienced problems with urinating in the past.
-If you are unable to pass water once you have gone home, you must come back to the hospital for assessment. - If the pain worsens or becomes unbearable or you have any other problem related to your operation, please contact your GP. - You should stay off work for (please ask nursing staff for a fit note if required). - You may need to refrain from work for longer than this, depending on the healing process.
+You should take regular painkillers (such as Paracetomol or Ibuprofen) to help relieve your pain. - If the pain worsens during the first few days, or becomes unbearable, please seek urgent medical attention at the hospital. - You should stay off work for (please ask nursing staff for a fit note if required). - You may need to refrain from work for longer than this, depending on the healing process.
 Please make an appointment with your GP if this needs to be reviewed. - Avoid heavy lifting for four to six weeks. - Do not drive for three to five days as the operation may have affected your reflexes.
 Check with your motor insurance company before driving a vehicle. - For any problems regarding wound discomfort or weeping, please telephone the Adult Day Surgery Unit for advice.
 Out of hours, contact NHS 111.